andrew-heinzman/starter-hugo-academic/content/authors/admin/_index.md

   - name: University of California, Los Angeles (UCLA)

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include empirical industrial organization.
+bio: I am a PhD candidate in economics at UCLA researching topics in empirical industrial organization.
+I will be on the 2022-2023 job market.

 # Interests to show in About widget
 interests: